-Juristat Office Action Response (OAR) makes responding to office actions easy, with zero work by your team.
+Juristat OAR makes responding to office actions easy, with zero work by your team.
 And with our new Detailed Figure Annotations feature, you can let Juristat’s user-friendly workflow automation tools streamline one more part of your patent practice.

 You’re losing money off flat-fee clients